 Garden waste can either be composted at home, collected from your home on an optional, paid-for basis or taken to the household waste recycling centre (HWRC).

-We collect garden waste in wheelie bins or sacks that are supplied by us.
-The wheelie bins have green lids (the bins themselves may be green or black) and the sacks are green.
+We collect garden waste in wheelie bins or re-useable bags that are supplied by us.
+The wheelie bins and bags are green.
 These should be placed at the nearest point of your property to the highway by 6.30am on your collection day.

 You can find the collection day for your area using our online calendar.

 We provide subscribers with a 240L bin unless the subscriber receives blue bags for general household rubbish.
 In this case, we provide two re-useable green bags.

 Waste should be loose in your bin or bags, not inside any plastic or paper bags or liners.
 If you use a bin, the lid should be shut flat.
 Any excess waste left on top or to the side of the bin will not be collected.

 If you have a query regarding your garden waste collection or subscription, you can make an enquiry through the garden waste enquiry form.

 Your garden waste is composted and recycled into environmentally-friendly soil improver.
 Here’s a quick guide to what should and shouldn’t go in your wheelie bin or bags:

 - Plants and shrubs